Cuesta College, San Luis Obispo, CA

 "Electrons move left to right, positrons move right to left."

 "e– are electrons and their arrows point from left to right and e+ are positrons (antimatter) and their arrows point in the other direction."

 "The antiparticles are denoted by solid lines, but the arrow is reversed.
 The virtual particles, such as protons, can be seen as wavy or broken lines.
 Electrons are denoted by a solid lines with an arrow pointing in the direction of the travel"

 "Drawn in opposite ways."

 Describe what will happen if an electron meets a positron.

-"They will annihilate each other and produce a photon."
+"They will cancel each other out."

 absorbing a photon. * emitting a photon. ****************** annihilated by a positron. ** (Unsure/guessing/lost/help!) ****